jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/sarbecovirus_diversity.md

 ## Predicting (or failing to predict) homolog affinities from single mutant effect measurements

-How well does the addition of single mutation effects in the SARS-CoV-2 background predict homolog affinities?
+One indicator of the extent of epistasis/shifting preferences, is to compare homolog phenotypes to that predicted by the addition of single mutation effects as measured in the focal SARS-CoV-2 background.
 We try this in three ways: 1) summing mutational effects across all RBD positions, 2) just RBM positions, 3) just ACE2 contact positions.
-Expectation is: predictions of RaTG13 and pangolin affinity might be decent, but clade1 and more distant sequences will be bad.
+Expectation is: predictions of RaTG13 and pangolin affinity might be decent, but Clade 1 and more distant sequences will be bad.
 (We can also propagate the n=2 SEM for these additions, in case useful.)
 The table below gives the number of differences between the sequence and SARS-CoV-2 in each of the query classes.
-It then compares the experimental binding and expression scores (bind\_ and expr\_avg) to those predicted by summing the mutational effects of individual differences in these three categories.
+It then compares the experimentally measured binding and expression scores to those predicted by summing the mutational effects of individual differences in these three categories.

 We can see that the relative predictions for RaTG13 and GD-Pangolin are correct, though the magnitude of affinity decrease in RaTG13 is